esmith80/movie-awards/documentation/project_blog.md

 After a week, I finally got infinite scroll figured out.
 It had to do with the need to remove event listeners explicityly in React inside the useEffect hook

+FEB 10th, 2021
+Getting around to implementing type-ahead...
+To do this, I need to track the last search text to compare it against the new search text to see if a search should be executed
+I have the state for searchText living in the SearchBar component but the last searched text living in App.js - App.js is using the lastSearchText in the getMovies function
+Work incrementally...
+1. get a search result to render based on input of first full word or first 4 characters or something (just name of movie) from the search bar downward
+2. (start with only the first 10 results, name only, no controls in the searchBar results)
+3. only worry about the biggest screen size for now

+build a component called SearchBarResults build a component called SearchBarResultItem
+Pass data to these components from App (because that is where getMovies runs - the search may need to be run seperately from the search that is run for the main search area) worry about debouncing, restricting the call to the function later

+So to the the above steps... for a search result to render I need to create an area where searchBarResults can render (is that bunch of divs? how do i position that?)

+1. position a hard coded search result area that is hidden but displayed if the word 'star' is typed in the searchBar

 EVERYTHING BELOW THIS LINE IS FROM THE FIRST DAYS OF THE INITIAL PROJECT - mid-January 2021...